Since 2018, our cooperative has earned more than $10 Million for sustainability on our member farms.

 In 2020, we joined with cooperatives from across the country to begin working towards carbon neutral status for the entire dairy industry by 2050.

 Through the Innovation Center for U.S. Dairy, cooperatives will work with industry partners, customers and consumers to help reach these new industry-wide 2050 environmental goals:

 - Become carbon neutral or better by 2050

 - Optimize water use while maximizing recycling

 - Improve water quality by optimizing utilization of manure and nutrients

-Maryland & Virginia supports the stewardship goals of the NZI and will work with industry partners to bring technology, resources and expert knowledge to our membership.
+Maryland & Virginia also supports the Net Zero Initiative, an industry-wide effort to reduce on-farm environmental impacts I and will work with industry partners to bring technology, resources and expert knowledge to our membership.